3 years full-time

 There are opportunities for you to spend time abroad during your course:

 You'll begin examining the broader concepts of how history has shaped the modern world.
 At the same time, your required Politics modules will focus on contemporary politics with an emphasis on the state.
-You'll also take one Politics module of your choice.

 In addition to the above you will also need to complete our online Academic Integrity module.